LompeBoer/go-autocoins/README.md

     - **marginAssets**: Enable/disable checking the _marginAssets_  (default = true).
     - **googleSheetPermitted**: Enable/disable the Google Sheet _WH Pairs list_ permitted list (default = false).
     - **googleSheetSafe**: Enable/disable the Google Sheet _WH Pairs list_ safe list (default = false).
-    - **wickhunterDB**: Enable/disable using the default WickHunter bot coin list (default = false).
+    - **wickhunterDB**: Enable/disable using the default WickHunter bot coin list (default = true).

-- Double-click on the executable or run it from the terminal.
+- Double-click on the executable or run it from the terminal/commandprompt.

 ## Startup flags
 You can supply flags at startup.
 These are optional.